Cteso/ModbusTCP.NET/README.md

 All commands are sent in synchronous or asynchronous mode.
 If a value is accessed in synchronous mode, the program will stop and wait for the slave to respond.
 If the slave does not answer within a specified time, a timeout exception is called.
 The class uses multi-threading for both synchronous and asynchronous access.
 The class opens two communication channels for each slave.
 This is necessary because the synchronous thread has to wait for a command to finish.
 This would block the asynchronous connection.
 The class directory contains a help file (ModbusClassTCP\doc) with detailed information for every function.

-A sample application is included in the package that shows the basic features.
+A [sample application](https://github.com/Cteso/ModbusTCP.NET/tree/main/src/ModbusTestApp) is included in the repository that shows the basic features.
 It uses asynchronous mode for all function calls.
 The sample has some additional code to make the result handling more comfortable.

 ## Points of Interest